Page highlights

 There is a diverse range of medications available to manage osteoporosis.
 Treatment selection is guided by factors such as sex, menopausal status, medical history, whether it is for primary or secondary fracture prevention, patient preference and eligibility for government subsidy (Bell et al. 2012).

-For more information on medications recommended for osteoporosis, see Chapter 14 of Guidelines for preventive activities in general practice (RACGP 2018) and Osteoporosis & You (Healthy Bones Australia 2021).
+For more information on medications recommended for osteoporosis, see Chapter 14 of Guidelines for preventive activities in general practice (RACGP 2018) and the Osteoporosis treatment and bone health fact sheet (Healthy Bones Australia 2021).

 Data from the National Hospital Morbidity Database (NHMD) show that in 2021–22, there were 10,100 hospitalisations with a principal diagnosis of osteoporosis, and 32,500 hospitalisations with a principal or additional diagnosis (any diagnosis) of osteoporosis, representing 0.3% of all hospitalisations.
 Note that this does not include osteopenia.